cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 1. The ecelinux Machines
 --------------------------------------------------------------------------

-Follow the same process as in the previous sections.
+Follow the same process as in previous sections.
+If you are participating in the discussion section in-person in 225 Upson Hall, then all you need to do is find a free workstation and log into the workstation using your NetID and standard NetID password.
+Remote access students might also need to start the Cornell VPN.
+Then connect to `ecelinux` using X2go:

+ - start X2go (in Upson 225 just double click the X2Go client on the desktop)
+ - double click on the `ecelinux` session or ...
+ - setup a new X2go session by configuring the _Session_ and _Media_ tabs
+    - session name: _ecelinux_
+    - host: _ecelinux.ece.cornell.edu_
+    - login: _cb535_
+    - session type: _XFCE_
+    - uncheck _enable sound support_
+    - uncheck _client side printing support_
+ - click _OK_
- - login to a workstation with your NetID and password
+ - enter your standard NetID password
- - use MobaXterm to log into the `ecelinux` servers
+ - if asked to trust a certificate for the servers, click _yes_
+ - if asked about a Windows firewall setup, click _cancel_
+ - open a terminal using _Applications > Terminal Emulator_
+    from the _Applications_ menu
  - make sure you source the setup script
  - verify ECE2400 is in your prompt